HassaNesk/weather-App/README.md

-this project is lesson 23 from python course of dave gray youtub channel Weather project Dave gray
+this project is lesson 23 from python course of dave gray youtub channel \n Weather project Dave gray